mantxise/academic-manuelChica/content/post/media_JMR_2017/index.md

 lastmod: 2020-05-20T18:17:36+02:00
 featured: false
 draft: false
+profile: false  # Show author profile?
+commentable: true  # Allow visitors to comment?
+Supported by the Page, Post, and Docs content types.

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.